RCastTX/BellaBeatsCaseStudy.github.io/README.md

 ## Business Task
 How can Bellabeat improve its smart devices by identifying consumer trends and implementing solid marketing strategies for Bellabeat Ivy Health Tracker?

+# BigQuery Import Process
+Had a problem importing certain .csv files into BigQuery since the format for the datetime in the files was incorrect.
+I wrote a Python code to correct all datetime columns to the right format.
+Having to convert 14 .csv files to the proper format is why in the code you will see **'column_name'** which I would replace with the correct column name for that table.
+Also didn't want to show the exact file path on my computer, so I put **'/path/to/table/being/formatted.csv'**